-Whether you are seeking information and advice about what editors look for in writers, how to improve your writing skills, how to develop market awareness or create a proposal that will attract editors and agents, this conference is designed for you to learn what you need to succeed.
+Whether you're seeking advice about what editors look for in writers, how to improve your writing skills, how to develop market awareness or how to create a proposal that will attract editors and agents, this conference is designed for you to learn what you need to succeed.

 Consultation Appointments and Advance Reading Appointments

 The total number of appointments that you may schedule in advance is five (5), two (2) of which may be Advance Reading Appointments.
 Top editors, agents, and industry professionals will be available to meet one-on-one to go over your work and offer specific advice about how to take your project forward.
 For complete details, including rules and deadlines go to our Making Appointments page.